-I bought a car I Florida over four years ago.
-I only had three payments left when I lost my job.
+I bought a car in Florida over four years ago.
+I had only three payments left when I lost my job.
 The loan balance at that time was $1,200, but the lender repossessed it anyway.
 I’ve heard that even if the lender takes your car, it can still sue you for the loan balance.
 Am I on the hook for the last $1,200?
 I won’t have any money until I find a new job.

-You are in luck since your loan balance at the time you stopped paying was under $2,000.
+You are in luck because your loan balance at the time you stopped paying was under $2,000.
 Normally, a car lender can demand that you repay the “deficiency” (the difference between the loan balance and the fair market value of the car) after car repossession.
-But Florida law makes an exception: If your unpaid balance at the time of default is less than $2,000, the lender cannot go after you for a deficiency.
+But Florida law makes an exception: If your unpaid balance at the time of default is less than $2,000, the lender can't go after you for a deficiency.

 In most cases, the car lender then sells your car at an auction or private sale.
 If the sale price is not enough to cover the remaining balance on your car loan and the lender’s repossession and auction costs, in most cases you will owe the difference—called the deficiency.
 (Learn more about deficiency balances after car repossession.)

 If, on the other hand, the sale price is more than your loan balance plus costs, there won’t be a deficiency.
 Instead, the lender would have to turn over any surplus money to you.
 Unfortunately, in most car repossession situations, the former car owner ends up owing a deficiency.

 If at the time of default—when you stopped paying, for example—the unpaid balance is less than $2,000, the car lender can't try to collect a deficiency from you.
 (Fla.
 Stat.
 Ann. §516.31(3)).